-A student whose appeal is approved is placed on SAP Probation for one (1) SAP Evaluation Period and an Individualized Education Academic Plan will be developed and implemented (see below).
-At the next SAP Evaluation Period point, the student will be returned to good SAP standing if he or she meets all of the SAP requirements.
-If the student does not meet all of the minimum SAP requirements, the student will be subject to dismissal/termination from the program of study.
-The student will also become ineligible to receive financial aid.
+If the student's appeal is approved, the student is placed on SAP Probation for one (1) SAP Evaluation Period and an Individualized Education Academic Plan will be developed and implemented (see below).
+At the next SAP Evaluation Period point, the student will return to good SAP standing if he or she meets all of the SAP requirements.
+If the student does not meet all of the minimum SAP requirements, the student will become ineligible for additional financial aid and will be subject to dismissal/termination from the program of study.
+The student will also become ineligible to receive additional financial aid.